-Each of the Character's Abilities is defined by a score or stat: the number that determines the magnitude of the Ability.
-The higher the score, the more capable the Character is on that specific aspect.
-Simplifying the Character's abilities to a number has one purpose: if during the game, the players don't manage to solve a conflict through negotiation and discussion, they will have to leave it up to hazard and dice rolls.
-Then, the Ability Stats will be crucial.
+Each of the character's abilities is defined by a score or stat: the number that determines the magnitude of the ability.
+The higher the score, the more capable the character is with that specific aspect.
+Attributing a number to each of the character's abilities has one purpose: if during the game, the players don't manage to solve a conflict through negotiation and discussion, they will have to leave it up to chance and dice rolls.
+In these rolls the ability stats will be crucial.
 It will be explained later in detail.

-In order to define each of your Character's Abilities, you have to roll 6d10: roll 6 times a 10 sided dice.
-Then, add the 6 results you got, the final number will be ranging from 6 till 60.
-Repeat this 4 times so you get 5 numbers in total (all of them will range from 6 till 60).
+In order to define each of your character's abilities, you have to roll a 10 sided dice 6 times (6d10).
+Then, add together the 6 numbers you rolled.
+The final number will be between 6 and 60.

+Repeat this 4 more times.
+You will end up with 5 numbers (all of them will be between 6 and 60).

-Now, you will have to assign each of these 5 numbers to each of your 5 Abilities.
-Distribute them in a way that you think will go well with your Character's personality.
-When you do so, have in mind the Class Modifiers.
+Now, you will have to assign each number to one of your 5 abilities.
+Distribute them in a way that you think will better represent your character.
+When you do so, have in mind the class modifiers.

-What is a Class Modifier?
-Depending on the Class you've chosen for your Character, one or two of your Abilities will be reinforced.
-That is the Class Modifier.
-For example, if you're a Barbarian you will add +5 to your Character's Strength score.
+What is a class modifier?
+Depending on the class that you've chosen for your character, one or two of your abilities will be reinforced.
+For example, if you're a Barbarian you will add +5 to your character's strength score.